If you are reading this website, you are probably looking for a better way to treat your pilonidal disease. Please read on…

 This website should help you with this important decision: what is the best surgical option for…

 To schedule a consultation please call our office.
-If you live far from San Francisco and wish to schedule a consultation and surgery, please go to the Traveling for Surgery page for instructions.
+If you live far from San Francisco and wish to schedule a consultation and surgery, please go to the Traveling for Surgery page for instructions on how to plan your visit.

 Causes and symptoms of pilonidal disease